 So, what do your findings really mean?
 After you find your answer, many more questions pop up.
 Are there other relevant financial outcomes?
 How does engagement impact the rest of the company?
 How can you make your employees more engaged?
 What other beneficial effects does engagement have?
 Are engaged employees happier and healthier?

 Be prepared for these questions.
 You will get asked these and more as soon as you present your findings.

-I used this example in a previous blog about predictive analytics already: Best Buy found that an 0.1% increase in engagement leads to an increase of more than $100,000 in a store’s annual operating income.
+I used this example in a previous blog about predictive analytics already: Best Buy found that a 0.1% increase in engagement leads to an increase of more than $100,000 in a store’s annual operating income.
 This result led Best Buy to conduct quarterly instead of a yearly employee engagement surveys (Davenport, Harris & Shapiro, 2010).

 This is the impact of people analytics.
 You are not yet Best Buy, however, you did make a huge first leap!

-Some tips: always double check before you present your result.
+Another practical tip is to always double check before you present your result.
 Also, think about interventions which help your company act on these results.
 As you have probably already experienced, most executives have a limited attention span.
 Make sure to spend time on developing actionable solutions for them.
 Do not bore them too much with your statistical wizardry.

 For a more technical analysis on (automated) engagement analytics, check Raja Sengupta’s article on Employee Engagement Analytics: How to Do it and Add Value.